devloop0/midnight/README.md

 }
 ```

 This example utilizes the vadd\_ template, which is the variadic version of the add\_ template (which just adds two template classes), and the apply\_ template which passes a list of arguments to a template.
+(This example takes around 2 seconds to compile on my machine).

 All three examples produce the same output.